fallwink/LZU-Auto-COVID/README.md

 ## Usage

 (It is strongly recommended that you first report your own situation by yourself before using this software so that the system's data can be initialized.
-This software will always use the data you keep in the system.
-If you need to change the reporting data, please manually fill in your latest information at any time in the reporting platform.)
+This software will always use the `at university`, `your location`, `whether at abroad`, `abroad location` you kept in the system, and report the healthiest status.)

 You can fork this repository first, and then set related settings in your forked repository.